BDC Hamburger Icon

 What are the types of email sequencing and examples?

-There are five standard types of automated email sequences: onboarding, engagement, cart abandonment, launch and nurture.
+There are five common types of automated email sequences: onboarding, engagement, cart abandonment, launch and nurture.

 Onboarding email sequences

-An onboarding email sequence ― sometimes called a welcome email sequence ― is the first series of emails your subscribers get when they sign up for your email list, app or other offerings that require them to give you their email address.
+An onboarding email sequence is sometimes called a welcome email sequence.
+It’s the first series of emails your subscribers receive after signing up for your email list, app or other offerings.

-As part of the onboarding sequence, you can share your brand and make a good impression.
+As part of the onboarding sequence, you can share your brand and make a strong first impression.
 To help make that positive association, depending on what your promise was to get them to opt in, you may do the following:

-• Get them to connect with your brand on social media
+• Entice them to connect with your brand on social media.

-• Engage them with a video that offers helpful tips
+• Engage them with a video offering helpful tips.

 Shop LIT Liv

-“The welcome email (the first in a series) welcomes customers into our community,” said Toby Zhang, CEO of Shop LIT Live.
+“The welcome email (the first in a series) welcomes customers into our community,” explained Toby Zhang, founder of Shop LIT Live.
 “We personalize communications to each member of our community to help them discover brands, products and content that are most relevant to them.”

 Did You Know?Did you know